jadijadi/lpic1book/content/1035_create-_monitor_and_kill_processes.md

 One of the great points of Linux even from its beginning days is the ability to run different programs and jobs at the same time.
 This is done by sending programs to the background.

-Normally if you run a program on the terminal, it _blocks_ your terminal while it's running but sending a command to the background will prevent this:
+Normally if you run a program on the terminal, it _blocks_ your terminal while it's running, but sending a command to the background will prevent this:

 ```
 xeyes &